zedwarth/deathclock/README.markdown

-# Death Clock
+# Meet Your Maker
 ------------

-An interactive death clock that graphs your life expectancy base on things that are totally scientific!
+An interactive death clock that graphs your life expectancy based on things that are totally scientific (not really)!

 ### Features

-* Graphs Update as Input Changes
-* Find Ways to Improve Your Life
+* Charts your age of death based on your input
+* Provides a random cause of death with link to Wikipedia
+* Live, Laugh, Die

+### Technologies Used

-* Laugh
+* Backend: Ruby/Sinatra, ActiveRecord
+* Frontend: Foundation CSS, jQuery
+* APIs: Twitter, Google Charts, Genderize

-Made by S'nM.
+Made by SnM.

 * Seth [@zedwarth](https://twitter.com/Zedwarth)
 * Neil [@mithipati](https://twitter.com/mithipati)